-India is a spectacular country famous for its ancient history, diverse culture, and ornate, world-renowned architectural sites such as the Taj Mahal.
+India is a spectacular country famous for its ancient history, diverse culture, and ornate, world-renowned architectural sites.

 This country of more than a billion people is a study in contrasts.
 Cities can overwhelm the senses with crowded sidewalks, chaotic traffic, and constant noise.
-But look further and you’ll also find quiet, leafy parks and gardens to stroll through, intriguing shops and markets filled with colorful textiles, spices, and jewelry, and peaceful churches and temples that calm the spirit.
+But look further and you’ll also find quiet, leafy parks and gardens, intriguing shops and markets filled with colorful textiles, spices, and jewelry, and peaceful churches and temples.

-Join Susan Brauer as she takes you on a journey through the cities of the Golden Triangle (Delhi, Agra, and Jaipur.)
-Join her at a local family’s home for a Diwali celebration.
-Walk along the Arabian Sea on “The Queen’s Necklace” in Mumbai, and catch your breath in the small, tranquil village of Siolim in beautiful Goa.
+Join me on a journey through the Golden Triangle (Delhi, Agra, and Jaipur), walk along the Arabian Sea on “The Queen’s Necklace” in Mumbai, and catch your breath in the small, tranquil village of Siolim in beautiful Goa.